Shoppers go back to stores, but retailers face challenges

 9 of9

-NEW YORK (AP) — Americans are going back to one of their favorite past times: store shopping.
+NEW YORK (AP) — Americans are going back to one of their favorite pastimes: store shopping.

 With more people getting vaccinated and dropping their face masks, retailers from Walmart to Macy's are seeing an eager return to their stores after more than a year of their customers migrating online during the pandemic.